-Professors: Rita Kirk, Mark McPhail.
-Associate Professor: Maria Dixon.
-Assistant Professors: Owen Lynch, Christopher Salinas, Daniel Schill.
+Professor: Rita Kirk.
+Associate Professors: Maria Dixon, Owen Lynch, Ben Voth.
+Assistant Professors: Christopher Salinas, Daniel Schill.
 Senior Lecturer: Nina Flournoy.
-Lecturer: Christina Baily-Byers.
-Adjunct Lecturers: Hubert Crouch, Cecilia Stubbs Norwood.
+Adjunct Lecturers: Hubert Crouch, Steve Lee, Cecilia Stubbs Norwood.

-The Corporate Communications and Public Affairs Division program is accredited through the American Communication Association.
-The division offers students a foundational understanding of the theories, methods and history of communication; its relationship to liberal education; and its disciplinary and professional applications.
-CCPA educates academics and professionals skilled in research, critical thinking, writing and advocacy who apply intellectual rigor and integrity to communication theory and practice.
+The Division of Communication Studies offers students a foundational understanding of the theories, methods and history of communication; its relationship to liberal education; and its disciplinary and professional applications.
+The division educates students in research, critical thinking, writing and advocacy who apply intellectual rigor and integrity to communication theory and practice.
+The curriculum emphasizes an approach to communication study that stresses the ethical and philosophical relationships of the individual to society.
+A broad review of advocacy, political communication, organizational communication, public relations and contemporary studies of communication undergird the curriculum.
+The division is accredited through the American Communication Association.